USS Cochino: Service history

 Cochino departed her home port on 3 March 1947, and visited St. Thomas, from 7–9 March, before sailing in company with Greenfish to operate north of Culebra, Puerto Rico.
-Following another in port period at Key West, from 17–29 March, Cochino headed north for a period of repairs and alterations at the Philadelphia Naval Shipyard.
+Following another in port period at Key West, from 17 to 29 March, Cochino headed north for a period of repairs and alterations at the Philadelphia Naval Shipyard.
 While there, she suffered slight damage when undocking from the marine railway on 20 May.
 Shifting to the Naval Ammunition Depot, at Fort Mifflin, upon completion of that yard period, she conducted deep diving tests on 21 June, in the waters of the Baltimore Canyon, at 38°08′N 73°49′W, tended by the submarine rescue vessel Tringa, after which time she returned to Philadelphia Naval Shipyard, remaining there until 3 July.
-Cochino then proceeded to Norfolk, Virginia, from 6–12 July, reporting for duty to Commander, Aircraft, Atlantic Fleet, and then shifted to Annapolis, Maryland, from 12–25 July, reporting for duty to the Superintendent of the Naval Academy, upon arrival there.
+Cochino then proceeded to Norfolk, Virginia, from 6–12 July, reporting for duty to Commander, Aircraft, Atlantic Fleet, and then shifted to Annapolis, Maryland, from 12 to 25 July, reporting for duty to the Superintendent of the Naval Academy, upon arrival there.
 She then returned to her home port for upkeep from 28 July–29 August, after which time she visited Havana, from 29 August–1 September.
 She returned to Key West, on 1 October, where she remained for most of the month, heading out to sea on 11 October, to ride out a storm, returning the following day.

-After visiting Miami, from 25–28 October 1947, Cochino operated with the 2nd Task Fleet near Bermuda, through mid-November, after which time she returned to her homeport for upkeep through mid-January 1948.
+After visiting Miami, from 25 to 28 October 1947, Cochino operated with the 2nd Task Fleet near Bermuda, through mid-November, after which time she returned to her homeport for upkeep through mid-January 1948.
 Work in the Key West operating area or upkeep in port involved the boat until 31 January, when she sailed for New Orleans, for Mardi Gras festivities, from 2–11 February.
 She then returned to Key West, and the local operating areas there, the fleet boat worked in those areas into the spring of 1948.
 Toward the end of that period, on 26 April 1948, while conducting a submerged exercise at a 60 ft depth, Cochino collided with the fleet tug Salinan.
 Attempts to go deep and swing the ship proved unsuccessful, and the boat suffered damage to the periscope shears, both periscopes, and her radar antenna.